filipi/onde/doc/INSTALL.md

     localhost:5432:onde:change_this_password_on_prodution_site

 To enable onde database user to authenticate from command line and from PHP postgres library, you have to grant access at the postgres host based authentication configuration file.
+Do this in the postgres user.
 Depending on your local postgres installation it may have different locations but is always named pg_hba.conf .
 In Ubuntu distributions it is at